Hargravejason/RazorClassBlog/README.md

 **RazorClassBlog** exists to solve a very specific problem:

-> “I need a simple, SEO-friendly blog inside my existing ASP.NET Core site —
+> "I need a simple, SEO-friendly blog inside my existing ASP.NET Core site —
-> not a full CMS, not a headless platform, and not a WordPress clone.”
+> not a full CMS, not a headless platform, and not a WordPress clone."

 This project provides: